ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Collector:
 : The endpoint that receives the output of the aggregation function.

+Helper:
+: Executes the protocol as instructed by the leader.

 Input:
 : The measurement (or measurements) emitted by a client, before any encryption or secret sharing scheme is applied.